Genetic history of the British Isles: Mesolithic population

-British Mesolithic hunter-gatherers, such as the famous Cheddar Man, were closely related to other Mesolithic people throughout Western Europe (the so-called Western Hunter Gatherer cluster) This population probably had blue or green eyes, lactose intolerance, dark hair and dark to very dark skin.
+British Mesolithic hunter-gatherers, such as the famous Cheddar Man, were closely related to other Mesolithic people throughout Western Europe (the so-called Western Hunter Gatherer cluster, which are direct descendants of people from the Villabruna cluster) This population probably had blue or green eyes, lactose intolerance, dark hair and dark to very dark skin.
 British Mesolithic people probably contribute negligible ancestry to modern British people.